calvinmorett/dailys/content/en/posts/ufcdatanaylsispython.md

 Predicting Fights

-The projects compares stats of fighters.
+The projects aim is to be able to compare stats of fighters.
 With this comparison I would like to see if fighter stats correlate into more wins vs a lesser opponent, and see which stats need to be weighed more when you try to calculate a fight prediction from statlines.

 You can find all of the files used in this project on GitHub: https://github.com/calvinmorett/finalacc